-In this article, we’ll introduce a feature in ApexSQL Complete that keeps track of executed queries.
+In this article, a feature in ApexSQL Complete that keeps track of executed queries will be introduced.
 ApexSQL Complete is a productivity add-in for SSMS and Visual Studio, that features SQL auto-complete, SQL formatting, and more.

 Executed queries is a feature that keeps track of all queries which have been executed in SSMS and Visual Studio, by saving them to the certain location.
-Every query which has been executed will be presented in the Executed queries window.
+Every query which has been executed will be presented in the Query history window.

-The Executed queries feature can be enabled from the ApexSQL Complete menu, by clicking on the ApexSQL Complete Options.
+The Executed queries feature can be enabled from the ApexSQL Complete menu, with a click on the Options command:

-After these options are set, the Executed queries feature can be called, by going to the ApexSQL Complete menu, and click on the Executed queries option, or by calling it with the shortcut Ctrl+E, Ctrl+Q.
+After these options are set, the Query history feature can be called, by going to the ApexSQL Complete menu, and click on the Query history command, or by calling it with the shortcut Ctrl+Q, Ctrl+E:

-The following form will appear, which shows all executed queries.
+The following window will appear, which shows all ran queries:

-From this form, useful information about queries that have been executed are shown.
-By selecting the wanted query, the user can find out when the query was executed (time and date), execution status (was it successful, or with errors), query execution time, and for which database was the query executed.
+From this window, useful information about queries that have been executed is shown.
+By selecting the wanted query, it can be found out when the query was executed (time and date), execution status (was it successful, or with errors), query execution time, and for which database was the query executed.
 Also, all of the code for the selected query from the Details pane can be seen.

 The content of all executed queries can be searched, by entering the desired word that needs to be found.
 The search can be performed by ignoring the case, or by searching the whole word.
-For example, we’ll check the ignore case, and search for “awbuild”.
+For example, check the Ignore case option, and search for the “production” word:

-As shown in the screenshot above, the search filtered the list of the executed queries, by finding the ones which contain “awbuild”, and highlighted “awbuild” everywhere in the Details pane.
+As shown in the screenshot above, the search filtered the list of the executed queries, by finding the ones which contain the “production” word, and highlighted it everywhere in the Details pane.
 Furthermore, the date period can be set, in the top right corner, for which results should be displayed.

-If you want to see how the logs are saved, and what information you can get from them, go to the location where the logs are saved.
-By default, this location is C:\Users\USER\AppData\Local\ApexSQL\ApexSQLComplete2014\ExecutedQueries.
+To see how the logs are saved and what information can be obtained from them, go to the location where the logs are saved.
+By default, this location is: C:\Users\USER\AppData\Local\ApexSQL\ApexSQLComplete\ExecutedQueries

-At this location, choose the date for which you want to see logs, and in this example we’ll select the one for 03-16-2014.
-In this folder there is a file named ExecutedQueries.xml, and it contains logs of all queries which have been executed for the mentioned date.
+At this location, choose the desired date for which logs need to be seen and in this example, the 09-22-2017 date is selected.
+In this folder, there is a file named ExecutedQueries.xml, and it contains logs of all queries which have been executed for the mentioned date.
 If it’s opened with Internet Explorer, the following information will be presented.

-From this .xml file, all information related to this particular query can be seen, which are also provided in the Executed query form, like the query execution time, for which database was the query executed, server name, the user which executed the query, etc.
+From this .xml file, all information related to this particular query can be seen, which are also provided in the Query history window, like the query execution time, for which database was the query executed, server name, the user which executed the query, etc.

 March 4, 2015